 For the Silva Great Lakeland 3Day™, the Cape Wrath Ultra™ and the Berghaus Dragon’s Back Race® we also allow participants to defer their entry.
 A request to defer an entry must be done approximately four weeks before an event.
 The request that often causes most problems both for us and a participant is a late request to defer an entry.
 As we explained earlier we need to balance fairness to the participant with fairness to us as the organiser.

 We advise that our participants get cancellation insurance to cover late withdrawal from an event, but unfortunately very few do this.
 By asking for a refund or deferment after our deadline the participant is effectively asking us to insure their potential withdrawal from an event for free!

 A good analogy is to consider non-refundable airline tickets, which we are all familiar with.
-Image that you had booked a holiday months in advance, but a few days before travelling you become ill or had an injury.
-In this instance you would not expect the airline to refund your ticket because you were unable to travel.
+Imagine that you had booked a holiday months in advance, but a few days before travelling you become ill or had an injury.
+In this instance, you would not expect the airline to refund your ticket because you were unable to travel?
 If you had travel insurance, you may make a claim for the missed flight.
-Alternatively consider booking seats at a cinema and being unable to attend… would you expect a refund?
-The same goes for popular fell or trail race; imagine you enter in advance and late in the day are unable to run.
+Alternatively, consider booking seats at a cinema and being unable to attend… would you expect a refund?
+The same goes for popular fell or trail races; imagine you enter in advance and late in the day are unable to run.
 You would not expect the organiser to refund your entry.

 We want our Terms and Conditions to be fair and clear and we honestly believe that they are.
 The last thing that we want to do is disappoint our customers who we value highly, yet we do need to balance the financial risk fairly between us and the participant.